focuses on the patient. The Maine Quality

 of high quality health care promoted by the

-of Medicine.
+National Academies of Science Health and Medicine Division.
 This definition breaks quality

 into key component parts.